videokojot/EFCore.BulkExtensions.MIT/README.md

+# EFCore.BulkExtensions.MIT

+## This is MIT fork of [EFCore.BulkExtensions](https://github.com/borisdj/EFCore.BulkExtensions).
+### Why?
+Original project changed it's license to dual license (commercial and free only under certain conditions).
+This fork is distributed under MIT license.
+### When?
+I forked the project at commit [5bf938a422](https://github.com/borisdj/EFCore.BulkExtensions/tree/5bf938a422bf9f9cee2cdfa8c341559b391efec9) from 18.01.2023.
+This is the last version with the MIT license.
+### Why choose this fork instead of original version?
+- You need MIT version (obviously).
+- You care about **SetOutputIdentity**.
+In fork we fixed multiple bugs and added tests for it.
+See below:
+- This fork fixes numerous issues not fixed in original:
+- Any fix is also automatically propagated to major version (v6/7/8).
+So not only the latest major version receives new fixes.
+- **Tests** are now run as part of release process (see GitHub Actions for yourself).
+- **Tests** are against all versions, so no regressions should happen.
+- Project has been restructured to enable automatic testing in GitHub Actions and automatic releasing of new NuGet versions, so you can simply match the NuGet version to the sourcecode.
+### Why choose original version?
+- You need version below 6.x.

-# EFCore.BulkExtensions
+# EFCore.BulkExtensions.MIT
 EntityFrameworkCore extensions: <br>
 -Bulk operations **(Insert, Update, Delete, Read, Upsert, Sync, SaveChanges)**<br>
 -Batch ops (**Delete, Update**) and **Truncate**.<br>
 Library is Lightweight and very Efficient, having all mostly used [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operation.<br>

-Was selected in top 20 [EF Core Extensions](https://docs.microsoft.com/en-us/ef/core/extensions/) recommended by Microsoft.<br>
+[//]: # (Was selected in top 20 [EF Core Extensions]&#40;https://docs.microsoft.com/en-us/ef/core/extensions/&#41; recommended by Microsoft.<br>)
-Latest version is using EF Core 6 and targeting .Net 6.<br>
+Latest version is using EF Core 8 and targeting .Net 8.<br>
-Supports all 4 mayor databases:<br>
+Supports all 4 major databases:<br>
 -**SQLServer** (or SqlAzure) under the hood uses [SqlBulkCopy](https://msdn.microsoft.com/en-us/library/system.data.sqlclient.sqlbulkcopy.aspx) for Insert, Update/Delete = BulkInsert + raw Sql [MERGE](https://docs.microsoft.com/en-us/sql/t-sql/statements/merge-transact-sql).<br>
 -**PostgreSQL** (9.5+) is using [COPY BINARY](https://www.postgresql.org/docs/9.2/sql-copy.html) combined with [ON CONFLICT](https://www.postgresql.org/docs/10/sql-insert.html#SQL-ON-CONFLICT) for Update (supported from v6+).<br>
 -**MySQL** (8+) is using [MySqlBulkCopy](https://mysqlconnector.net/api/mysqlconnector/mysqlbulkcopytype/l) combined with [ON DUPLICATE](https://dev.mysql.com/doc/refman/8.0/en/insert-on-duplicate.html) for Update (Only Bulk ops supported from v6+).<br>